Planes collide twice in one day at Boston’s airport forcing hundreds to rebook

 Boston’s Logan International Airport saw two separate plane collisions on Monday as Thanksgiving travel ramps up.

-The American Airlines flight had just landed from London.
-Meanwhile, all 200 passengers on the Frontier flight to Texas had to re-book, NBC Boston reports.
-No one was injured.
+Meanwhile, all 200 passengers on the Frontier flight to Texas had to re-book after the flight was canceled, NBC Boston reports.
+Frontier will give all passengers involved a $100 future travel credit, the spokesperson said, as well as the option to either rebook with the airline or receive a full refund.

+The collision happened “in an area that’s not under air traffic control,” according to the FAA.

-Later that day, a tug vehicle towing an empty JetBlue plane struck a Cape Air plane, the FAA said in a statement.
+Later that day, a tug vehicle towing an empty JetBlue plane struck a Cape Air plane that had just landed from Nantucket, the FAA said in a statement.
 Two pilots and three passengers were on board the Cape Air plane.
 There were no injuries, NBC Boston reports, but the pilots were taken to the hospital as a precaution.

 JetBlue released a statement confirming none of their crew members were injured.

-“The tug has been removed from service, and the JetBlue aircraft will undergo a thorough inspection,” a JetBlue spokesperson told NBC Boston.
+“The tug has been removed from service, and the JetBlue aircraft will undergo a thorough inspection,” a JetBlue spokesperson said.
 “Safety is JetBlue’s first priority, and we will investigate this incident.”

 Join our commenting forum